This chicken and dumplings recipe is sure to become a family favorite.

 To Make the Dumplings

-- Combine flour, baking powder, salt, and shortening with a fork until shortening is mixed in.
+- Combine flour, baking powder, salt, and shortening with a fork or pastry cutter until shortening is the size of small crumbs.

 - Add milk a little at a time and mix until combined (you may not need all of it, you want a soft but not sticky dough).

-- Knead a few times on a floured surface until dough is smooth.
+- Knead 5-6 times on a floured surface until dough is smooth.

 - Generously flour your surface and roll the dough out to ⅛-inch thick.
 Using a sharp knife or a pizza cutter, cut the dough into 1-inch x 2-inch strips.
 Flour generously to avoid sticking.